 The Arts Center

 The Randolph County Community Arts Center is a non-profit organization promoting and supporting the arts in Randolph County and surrounding areas.
-Located at the corner of Randolph Avenue and Park Street in Elkins, West Virginia.
+The Arts Center is located at the corner of Randolph Avenue and Park Street in Elkins, West Virginia.

 The RCCAC will be a leader in the cultural life of our region by: